Special enrollment opportunities

 Types of Special Enrollment Periods with limited plan category choices

-For example, someone who’s already enrolled in a
+For example, if you're already enrolled in a

-(and wants to change plans) will only be able to select a new plan from the Bronze category.
+(and want to change plans), you can only select a new plan from the Bronze category.

 Situations that allow you to change plan categories